 In the first half the Eagles made just 1/6 free throws, but capitalized on 14/18 in the final half and overtime.
 They scored 20 points off of Lion turnovers with 11 steals.
 From the field the KSU Tusc shot 43% making just 8/31 from behind the three-point arc.

 Four Golden Eagles scored in double figures with Jackson leading the way with 18 points and eight boards, while Rostad added 16 markers to go along with six caroms.
 Jackson also scored the first eight points of the game for KSU.
 Robinson scored 13 points and dished out six assists and Campbell had 11 points to go along with five rebounds and four assists.
+Also, Zach Camporese went over the 1000 point mark for his career when he canned a three-point shot with 8:51 left in the opening half of play.

 Next on the schedule is the PSU Greater Allegheny Tipoff Classic in McKeesport, PA.
 The Eagles face off with the hosts at 5 p.m. on Friday and then play PSU Fayette at 5 p.m. on Saturday.